 Refrigerant Service Stations

-Refrigerant service stations recover, evacuate and recharge automotive air conditioning systems.
+Refrigerant service stations recover, evacuate, and recharge automotive air conditioning systems.
 These machines are dedicated; refrigerants are not to be mixed.
-A refrigerant identifier is used to insure the refrigerant in the system is the same as the refrigerant in the label.
+A refrigerant identifier ensures the correct refrigerant is in the system.
 Mixed refrigerants are stored in a gray container with a yellow top.

 Charge the system by weight.
-Most of today’s machines have a database of refrigerant charges by vehicle year, make and model.
-A passenger car may hold 1.5 pounds of refrigerant while a passenger van with dual units may contain 7 or 8 pounds of refrigerant.
+Most of today's machines have a database of refrigerant charges by vehicle year, make, and model.
+A passenger car may hold 1.5 pounds of refrigerant.
+A passenger van with dual units may contain 7 or 8 pounds of refrigerant.
 Always replace the exact amount of oil lost during recovery.
-Machines have a collection bottle and manufactures publish lists with the specific amounts that should be added when replacing different components.
+Machines have a collection bottle, and manufacturers publish lists with the specific amounts to be added when replacing different components.